CZERTAINLY/CZERTAINLY-Documentation/docs/02-concept-design/02-architecture/05-access-control/05-identification.md

 User can be identified using JSON format.

-JSON ID has the following format of fields:
+JSON ID has the following format of fields (other field will be ignored):

 | Item          | Data type          | Description                                                   | Required                                      |
 |---------------|--------------------|---------------------------------------------------------------|-----------------------------------------------|